 In terms of city pubs, you’re spoilt for choice in Belfast.
 White’s Tavern known as the oldest pub dates from 1630 and is situated handily in the centre, offers good drink, an open fire in the right season and an old school menu for those who like club sandwiches and baked Alaska.

-The John Hewitt bar looks old, isn’t but attracts a cultured clientele with atmosphere and reasonable prices and on Saturday evenings from around six has a live traditional Irish come-all-ye.
+The John Hewitt bar looks old, but isn’t, and attracts a cultured clientele with atmosphere and reasonable prices and on Saturday evenings from around six has a live traditional Irish come-all-ye.

 For high style, literally, you have to try out The Perch Rooftop Bar in Franklin Street at the centre of Belfast’s industrial heritage – on the fifth floor, it’s an extremely cool, slightly industrial space

-Kelly’s Cellars is another institution, looks old and definitely is, provides great craic and Guinness and although they don’t do food for the moment, will allow punters to order takeaways.
+Kelly’s Cellars is another institution, looks old and definitely is, provides great craic and Guinness.
 Another Belfast institution is McHugh’s Bar and Restaurant.
 The handsome Georgian building dates to 1711 and it’s opposite the city’s leaning Albert Clock.
 It has four big rooms with a traditional Irish pub, a bar in the basement, a popular restaurant (try the potato boxty) and a private dining venue.
 As you try a pint of the dark stuff, you might catch buskers outside.

 Filthy McNasty’s in the Dublin Road is one of the fashionable downtown bars with decor based on your auntie’s non-designer sitting room.
 It’s relaxed, the drinks are affordable, the staff friendly.
 Just opposite is the newest bar on the block, The Points Belfast, a reworking of Auntie Annie’s but now a traditional Irish pub which is popular with students.

 Bohemians will like The Sunflower pub in Kent Street at lunchtime or later.
 Formerly an old-style Belfast boozer (with cage), it’s now cool green and yellow, provides some food at weekends and in normal times hosts great music and drama events by companies like Shot Glass Productions.
-There’s a beer garden, useful as COVID means limited access to pub interior, and a range of craft beers.
+There’s a beer garden and a range of craft beers.